 DIRECTIONS It’s situated right before the Tulum Ruins, coming from Cancun.
 The sign is easy to see.
 You cannot miss it.

 BY CAR is the easiest way, and you can find here interesting info on how to drive in Mexico and where to rent a car.

 BY BUS, either from Cancun, Playa del Carmen or Tulum, you can easily take the small white van ( COLECTIVO) it will cost from 20 to 40 pesos depending on the distance.
 Arriving from Cancun, you will need to change in Playa del Carmen.
 Ask the driver where you need to stop before departure, and he will drop you off on the side of the road.
 You will need to walk a little to reach the beach, except Akumal, which is right there.
 All the others are at about 1 km distance.
 Casa Cenote is a bit too far.
 You will need to take a taxi.
 It’s not possible to go by ADO because they won’t stop on the Carretera Federal.

 BY TAXI – Although much more expensive, this is the easy way.
 You don’t have to drive and you can choose your pick up and drop off, besides it’s a door to door service.
 Make sure you agree on the rate before, and you get the taxi number.
 Do not pay in advance, ever.

 For Further Reading

-- 35 Mexico travel tips that you need to read before traveling
+- 35 Mexico travel tips you need to read before traveling

-- The 39 most unique places to visit in Mexico
+- The 39 best places to visit in Mexico

 - How to get to Cozumel from Playa del Carmen, Cancun and Tulum